Lake Kibwera

 Lake Kibwera is a Ugandan crater lake in Queen Elizabeth National Park in Western Uganda.
 The lake has different fish species which is preferred by its surrounding community.
 The lake is also known as a habitat for crocodiles relocated from nearby lakes like Lake George as they pose a threat to human life.
 Lake Kibwera is a protected area managed by Uganda Wildlife Authority (UWA) and Ministry of Tourism, Wildlife and Antiquities.

-Location

-Lake Kibwera is in Queen Elizabeth National Park in Western Uganda Rubirizi district at Latitude 0°15'15.6"S and Longitude 29°59'20.8"E.